Asharalikhan4/Operating-Systems-Notes/Notes.md

 1. Mutual Exclusion: Only one process is allowed to enter critical section.
 2. Progress: The processes which do not wish to execute their critical section must not block other processes.
 3. Bounded Waiting (Fair): It means fairness.
 Any process should not be waiting for too long to enter the critical section.
 4. Performance: The logic must not be slow.
-There are two ways to lock the processes so that critical section is accessed by one process only.
+There are two ways to lock the processes so that critical section is accessed by one process only.<br>
- 1. Hardware Locking Mechanism: Better than Software Locking Mechanism.
+ a.
+Hardware Locking Mechanism: Better than Software Locking Mechanism.<br>
- 2. Software Locking Mechanism: Mutual Exclusion and Progress must be achieved by any synchronization mechanism, others are optional.
+ b.
+Software Locking Mechanism: Mutual Exclusion and Progress must be achieved by any synchronization mechanism, others are optional.